nxrighthere/UnrealCLR/MANUAL.md

 **Execute Managed Function**

 Attempts to execute a managed function.
 This node performs a fast execution of a function pointer.
+Optionally allows passing an [object reference](https://github.com/nxrighthere/UnrealCLR/blob/master/API/ObjectReference.md) of the engine to managed code with conversion to an appropriate type.

 ### Data passing
 Two options are available to pass data between the managed runtime and the engine.